Francisco Palencia: International career

 Palencia made his international debut for the Mexico national team on June 8, 1996, against Bolivia national team at the U.S. Cup tournament in Dallas, Texas, scoring the winning goal.

 Palencia played in the 1996 Summer Olympics in Atlanta, taking his side to the quarterfinals where they were defeated by Nigeria, the eventual winners.
 He was a member of the national team for the 1996, 1998 and 2003 Gold Cup tournaments and the 1999 Confederations Cup tournament, where he helped Mexico win all four competitions.
 Palencia also played in two FIFA World Cups, France'98 and Korea-Japan 2002, but could only help his team reach the "Round of 16" of the tournaments before being eliminated.

 He has also represented his country in three Copa América tournaments in 1997, 1999 and 2004, as well as two Confederations Cup appearances in 1997 and 1999.

 In 2006, the veteran striker missed out on selection in Mexico's 23 man squad for the World Cup.

 On February 7, Palencia was called up by coach Hugo Sánchez to represent his country and play a friendly game against the United States.
 The Mexicans lost the match 0–2.
 However, Palencia played against Paraguay on March 25 and Ecuador on March 28, Mexico winning both matches and Palencia score a goal.

 Managerial career

-Palencia started his managerial career with Sant Cugat Juvenil in Spain.

-On 11 June Palencia was presented as Mazatlán's manager for the 2020–21 season.
+In 2015, Palencia began his managerial career in Spain with FC Sant Cugat, competing in the Juvenil “A” category of the Primera Catalana.
+On May 30, 2016, Palencia was appointed head coach of Universidad Nacional.
+His tenure lasted until August 23, 2017, when he was dismissed after six matches of the Apertura 2017 tournament.

+On June 1, 2018, Palencia was unveiled as the new head coach of Lobos BUAP, with the primary goal of keeping the club in Mexico’s top division.
+His spell ended in June 2019 when the franchise was sold and relocated to become Juárez, leaving him without a team.

+On July 1, 2020, Palencia became the first manager of the new Mazatlán franchise.
+His stint there concluded in October 2020.

+In June 2023, Palencia was appointed head coach of Sporting FC in Costa Rica’s top division.
+On January 29, 2024, he was relieved of his duties.